Hollywood Boulevard Commercial and Entertainment District: Revitalization

 The district's fortunes began to change in the late 1990s.
 In 1996, the American Cinematheque bought the Egyptian for a nominal $1, with the provision that the building be restored to its original grandeur and reopened as a movie theater.
 The Cinematheque raised $12.8 million to pay for the restoration, which included the addition of palm trees in the forecourt and a second theater in the building.
 The theater reopened to the public on December 4, 1998.
 Next door Pig 'n Whistle was renovated soon after, and re-opened in 1999.

-The Equitable Building was rehabilitated between 1999 and 2001, iO West moved into the district in 2000, and the district was also connected to the Los Angeles Metro during this time, with a B Line stop at Hollywood and Vine opening in 1999 and another at Hollywood and Highland opening in 2000.
+Equitable Building was also rehabilitated between 1999 and 2001, iO West moved into the district in 2000, and the district was also connected to the Los Angeles Metro during this time, with a B Line stop at Hollywood and Vine opening in 1999 and another at Hollywood and Highland opening in 2000.